Terraform Refresh vs Terraform Show: Unraveling State Mysteries

 2. Terraform Show: Illuminating the Terraform State

-command acts as the illuminator, presenting a human-readable representation of the Terraform state.
+On the other hand, the terraform show command acts as the illuminator, presenting a human-readable representation of the Terraform state.
 It enables users to inspect attributes, relationships, and configurations, offering insights into the provisioned resources.

 Example Scenario: AWS S3 Bucket